Culture meets Climate: Pathways to Adaptation

 News publ.
-22. Oct 2024
+04. Dec 2024

 Insight by Lina Li

 China is deeply engaged in shaping the international climate regime, and is engaging in domestic climate actions and an energy transformation.
 However, even the most optimistic observers would call Paris just a first step.
-In this regards, China still has a lot more homework to do, says Lina Li (adelphi) in her blog article for the IPG Journal.
+In this regards, China still has a lot more homework to do, says Lina Li (adelphi research) in her blog article for the IPG Journal.

 2015 saw the climate topic again jump to the top of the international political agenda when world leaders endorsed in December the Paris Climate Agreement.
 Many, not least Lord Nicholas Stern, say that China is now leading the world in action on climate change, making the country both a competitor and inspiration for other nations.
 It is indeed true that without consent from the US and China, the success in Paris would not have been possible.
 To those who still remember how China fought till the last minute against an agreement at the climate conference in Copenhagen the question is: Has China made a U-turn in international climate politics in the past years?